davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 - Consumers are Applications, e.g. running EC2 instance, on-prem servers, Lambdas
 - Polls SQS for messages
-- Can received upto 10 messages per request
+- Can received up to 10 messages per request
 - Consumer then processes the message, e.g. does some action, write to DB, etc
-- Once processed, consumer then deletes the message (DeleteMessage API)
+- Once processed, consumer then deletes the message (`DeleteMessage` API)
 - Can have multiple consumers at a time, each consumer receives a different set of messages
 - To increase throughput, scale up Consumers, e.g. with Auto-scaling groups for EC2 instance
-  - Metric: ApproximateNumberOfMessage (queue length)
+  - Metric: `ApproximateNumberOfMessages` (queue length)
   - Set up CloudWatch alarm based on metric
   - ASG will scale up based on the CloudWatch alarm